eric-downes/20sq-blog/_posts/2024-12-01-issuance-fundamentals.md

 -- FIGURES --

-At present we judge the lack of empiircal data on $$r$$ would obviate the added precision of a more sophisticated treatment.
+At present we judge the lack of empirical data on $$r$$ would obviate the added precision of a more sophisticated treatment.
 We will proceed assuming $$\dot{\alpha}\approx0$$ and treating $$\alpha$$ as a parameter.
 Curious or skeptical readers are encouraged to study the